mailcheck/mailcheck/README.md

 mailcheck.js
 =========

-A jQuery plugin that suggests a right domain when your users misspell it in an email address.
+The jQuery plugin that suggests a right domain when your users misspell it in an email address.
+We use it at Kicksend to [reduce sign up confirmation email bounces by 50%](http://blog.kicksend.com/how-we-decreased-sign-up-confirmation-email-b).

 What does it do?
 ----------------